National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia

 On January 29, 2017, six worshippers lost their lives at a Québec City mosque.
 Ibrahima Barry, Mamadou Tanou Barry, Khaled Belkacemi, Abdelkrim Hassane, Azzedine Soufiane, and Aboubaker Thabti were fathers, sons, husbands, brothers, and community members.

-This year will mark the sixth anniversary of that tragic night that changed our country - and the second National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia.
+This year will mark the seventh anniversary of that tragic night that changed our country - and the third National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia.

 January 29 serves as a reminder of the work we must do to eradicate Islamophobia, hate and racism in Canada.
 Learn more below about ways you can support.